MOVING PICTURE STORIES.

 Rossi completed the B.A./M.A. program in U.S. History at Boston College and currently teaches in the Film & Television department at Boston University.
 His cinematography is exhibited in many independent documentary films including Before You Know It (SXSW premiere, 2013, directed by PJ Raval) and The Sad Fates of Mr. Toledano (Tribeca Film Festival premiere 2015, directed by Joshua Seftel).

-Rossi's current projects include: The Master Palindromist, a feature-length documentary about Barry Duncan, a self-proclaimed master of reversibility honing his skills in an effort to reassess his life, and possibly change the world; and The Race Underground, a one hour American Experience film about America's first subway, which had a film festival premiere on October 1, 2016 at the GlobeDocs Film Festival and a national PBS broadcast on January 31, 2017.
+Rossi's current projects include: The Master Palindromist, a feature-length documentary about Barry Duncan, a self-proclaimed master of reversibility honing his skills in an effort to reassess his life, and possibly change the world; and The Race Underground, a one hour American Experience film about America's first subway, which had a film festival premiere in October 2016 at the GlobeDocs Film Festival and a national PBS broadcast on January 31, 2017.